 As part of the project, a complete early nineteenth century model of Sheerness Dockyard will be displayed in the church.
-It's the largest architectural model in the UK covering 1600 sqaure feet on plan.
+It's the largest architectural model in the UK covering 1600 square feet on plan.
 We visited the model at its temporary home in storage and carried out a photographic audit, then produced proposals for interpretive display in the church, to help inform the next phase of the HLF project work.